bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 }
 ```

 The first recourse actually fetches the build in contributor role which ID we then use to grant our service principal the access needed.
-We introduce yet one more function here, the `guid()` function, and also we use the keyword `existing` _before_ our `=` when declairing our resource in order to fetch a resource instead of creating it.
+We introduce yet one more function here, the `guid()` function, and also we use the keyword `existing` _before_ our `=` when declaring our resource in order to fetch a resource instead of creating it.

 Once we have set up our service principal we can use the `New-ADOPSServiceConnection` from the ADOPS module to create our service connection.